 Correction of abnormally shaped femurs

 Recovery from surgery is just as important, if not more than important than the surgery itself.
 You will receive specific discharge instructions regarding your dog’s postoperative care.
 There will be at least a 3 month recovery time of restricted activity which includes leash walking only, increasing walk time, and strengthening muscle exercises.
 Failure to follow the exercise restrictions and post operative discharge instructions will result in severe complications.
 If restriction after surgery is not possible then surgery should not be performed and other options should be chosen.
-Stem cell therapy is a viable option as an addition to orthopedic surgery or simply as an alternative.

 Complications with any surgery are always a risk anytime postoperative human) go under anesthesia.
 We take as many precautions as possible which include pre-surgical blood work, IV catheter with intraoperative fluids, ECG machine, and a technician monitoring anesthesia.
 Due to the complexity of these conditions, intraoperative or postoperative complications may occur.
 These complications can include but are not limited to the following: excessive bleeding, skin infection, joint infection, infection of anchor or any foreign material, fracture of the tibial crest or fibula, surgical implant failure (migration or breakage), etc. These complications may require extended hospitalization and/or additional diagnostics, surgery or referral.